hiteshhhh007/HumanEmotion/README.md

 # Dataset
 The dataset used in this project has been taken from Kaggle.
 I have uploaded the link below. https://www.kaggle.com/datasets/muhammadhananasghar/human-emotions-datasethes
+# About the Notebook
+This Notebook has been created in Kaggle, as it provides most of the python libraries.
+In order to use the notebook for your personal use, make sure to change the various paths which links to dataset according to your local system.